 - Only ambient/atmospheric entertainment is allowed, and live entertainment may not involve featured performances.
 For example, a restaurant may hire a pianist and a guitarist or a DJ to play ambient music in the background as customers enjoy their meals in the outdoor dining space.
 But the restaurant may not host a featured entertainment event (such as a stand-up comedian performing a comedy routine or a musical group performing an onstage concert), as coordinated entertainment activities promote prolonged gatherings.

 III.
-Additional Requirements for All Indoor Dining Establishments
+Additional Requirements for All Indoor Dining Establishments, When Permitted

 - Specified Indoor Dining Prohibitions

-- Indoor dining operations at gyms, fitness centers, zoos, museums, and aquariums
+- Indoor dining operations at gyms, fitness centers, zoos, museums, aquariums, family entertainment centers, and cardrooms.

 - Limit Indoor Dining Capacity

 - The number of customers in the indoor dining facility must be limited as specified in the Mandatory Directive on Capacity Limitations.